loujie1994/loujie1994.github.io/index.md

 I am passionate about low-power neural network accelerators and hardware-software co-design.

 On the hardware side, I am proficient in ASIC design flow from transistor level design to front-end RTL, back-end P&R, and silicon measurements.
-On the software side, I am familar with neural network training and quantization.
+On the software side, I am familar with neural network training, pruning and quantization.
 Currently, I have three chip tapeout experience with multiple designs on 22nm FDSOI technology, covering both standard digital design and mixed-signal approach.

-<strong style="color:#e74d3c; font-weight:600"><strong style="color:#e74d3c; font-weight:600">I am currently on the job market.
-Please feel free to contact me if you are interested.</strong>
+<strong style="color:#e74d3c; font-weight:600"><strong style="color:#e74d3c; font-weight:600">I am currently on the job market and seeking opportunities as a research scientist or ASIC design engineer.
+Please feel free to reach out if you are interested.</strong>

 ## News
 - **2024.06.21** One co-authored paper on dual-engine accelerator accepted by <strong>SOCC</strong>.